-Stacking Cargo:

-Stacking luggage or other cargo higher than the seatbacks, and putting things on the rear package tray is dangerous.
-During sudden braking or a collision, objects can become projectiles that may hit and injure passengers.
-Don't stack things higher than the seatbacks or put things on the rear package tray.
+Stacking Cargo: Stacking luggage or other cargo higher than the seatbacks, and placing articles on the rear package tray or on the luggage compartment cover is dangerous.
+During sudden braking or a collision, objects can fly around and become projectiles that may hit and injure passengers.
+Don't stack cargo higher than the seatbacks or place articles on the rear package tray or on the luggage compartment cover.